 While hiring a contractor in our area may seem straightforward, establishing clear communication and expectations is crucial for a successful project.

-Don’t hesitate to give feedback—it’s vital for keeping the project on track.
+Don’t hesitate to give feedback.
+It’s vital for keeping the project on track.
 Document all agreements in writing, including timelines and payment schedules, to ensure both you and the contractor are aligned and to avoid misunderstandings.

 Clear communication fosters trust and leads to a smoother, more efficient repair process, particularly in our region where local nuances can significantly impact a project’s success.